What the experts say

 "Bought the RIDO saddle for my time trialling bike because I’d got pretty numb on 100’s and 12 hours.
 I’d switched to using my road racing bike for longer time trials last season because it absorbs road shock a lot better but I still found that I was suffering from numbness.
 Furthermore, 50 miles of staying on the tri-bars was distinctly unpleasant.
 This year I’ve ridden two 100’s on my time trial bike fitted with the RIDO – both PB’s!
 No numbness and able to stay on the tri-bars all the time.
 So I’m very pleased with the saddle and as a result I’m going to ride my time trial bike in tomorrow’s 12-hour.
 Mind you I’ve also recorded my first sub-hour 25 on the RIDO so it’s not hurting my short distance performance either!"

-N.Q, Tunbridge Wells, Kent
+N.Q, Tunbridge Wells, Kent, UK

-The rugby player "I've been very pleased with both my original and now the new R2.
+“I’ve been very pleased with both my original and now the new R2.
 I cycle to keep me fit for Rugby and was suffering from severe pain down below.
 I tried quite a few saddles but none resolved the problem, although I found the ones with the gap up the middle did help a little.
 One saddle was particularly bad and left me numb for 2 days afterwards, which was very worrying.
-"Basically, the Rido saddles are the main reason that my Sunday rides have lengthened from 30 miles to 70+ miles because any more than 30 was absolute torture.
-If it weren't for the Rido saddles I wouldn't be contemplating taking part in a couple of Sportives after the Rugby season finishes next year.
+“Basically, the Rido saddles are the main reason that my Sunday rides have lengthened from 30 miles to 70+ miles because any more than 30 was absolute torture.
+If it weren’t for the Rido saddles I wouldn’t be contemplating taking part in a couple of Sportives after the Rugby season finishes next year.

 "As cyclists go I'm at the bigger end of the scale principally because I'm a rugby prop forward, 6ft tall and 16.5 stone.
 I ride a Focus Cayo racing cycle and the R2 complements it very nicely.
 I also like the idea of such a great product having been invented in the UK.
 Many thanks for a great product."